Kex1016/shigen/README.md

 > This is my first ever Rust project.
 The code is bad, and it's not really
 > that much either.
 I just wanted to try out Rust and see how it works.
 > Now that I know I like it, I will definitely revisit this project and
 > eventually make it better.
-Until then, I will not update any binaries
+Until then, I will not upload any binaries
 > or anything.
 This is just a fun little project for me to learn Rust.

 > [!WARNING]